flyway/flywaydb.org/documentation/configuration/parameters/oracleKerberosConfigFile.md

 # Oracle Kerberos Config File
 {% include teams.html %}

+This parameter is deprecated and will be removed in V9.
+Please use [`kerberosConfigFile`](/documentation/configuration/parameters/kerberosConfigFile) instead.

 ## Description
 The location of the `krb5.conf` file for use in Kerberos authentication.